johnatanmucelini/Surface-Atoms-Analysis/README.md

 ## Examples (and tests)

-To analyze a single molecule:
+To analyze a single molecule and save the script output:

 ```
 $ python surface_analysis.py --mol test_case/Ag_30_g_283_.xyz > output.txt